NASA-AMMOS/3DTilesRendererJS/PLUGINS.md

 farMargin = 0 : number
 ```

-The margin around the globe to include when positioning the camera far plane as a percentage of the max radius of the tile set ellipsoid.
+The margin around the globe to include when positioning the camera far plane as a percentage of the max radius of the tileset ellipsoid.
 Useful for ensuring visualizations and other models are visible around the globe.

 Default is 0%.